 What foods should you eat while following a leaky gut diet?

-While undergoing leaky gut treatment, it's best to prioritize foods that have anti-inflammatory properties to them.
+While healing leaky gut, it's best to prioritize foods that have anti-inflammatory properties to them.
 Anti-inflammatory foods should be eaten in abundance because reducing the inflammation in your gut could help rebuild a healthy gut lining and stop further leakage.

 Examples of anti-inflammatory foods include: